Learn more about mentoring and other professional supports in SPA's Position Statement: Professional Support, Supervision, and Mentoring.

 Mentors are not required to have a specified number of years in the profession.
 However, SPA acknowledges that the knowledge and skills you need to offer mentoring typically come with a combination of experience and professional learning.
 Ensure that you have the qualifications, experience, knowledge, and skills to provide support in the areas that you indicate.
 Speech pathologists have an ethical responsibility to "represent our professional qualifications, experience, and standards accurately and fairly."

 In addition to experience in the areas in which you provide support, you should understand principles of adult learning and feedback.
-The Mentoring Foundational Skills tool may help you assess your readiness to provide mentoring, and identify areas of learning to help you prepare.
+The Mentoring Skills Review Tool may help you assess your readiness to provide mentoring and identify areas of learning to help you prepare.

 Does the mentoring I provide count toward my Continuing Professional Development (CPD) requirements?